 Upon the closing of this offering, the total amount of our authorized capital stock will consist of shares of common stock, par value \$0.0001 per share and shares of undesignated preferred stock.
 As of June 1, 2013, before giving effect to the reclassification, we had outstanding 46,846,548 shares of Class A common stock and 5,205,172 shares of Class L common stock.
-In connection with the reclassification, all of the outstanding Class A common stock and Class L common stock was reclassified into shares of common stock.
+In connection with the reclassification, all of the outstanding Class A common stock was reclassified into shares of common stock.
 See "The Reclassification."